How To Use Fabric Softener In A Washing Machine Without A Dispenser

 • The water is then drained out once the rinse cycle is completed.
 Another spin cycle is run to remove water from the clothes.

-See also Why Is My Washing Machine Leaking?
+See also GE Washing Machine Making Noise [Solutions]

 It’s interesting to see how the dispenser automatically dispenses the fabric softener at the right time.
 It does make you think it is not possible to apply fabric softeners to your clothes if your washing machine does not have a dispenser.
 However, that is not the case.